EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ### Mandatory to Implement Algorithms {#asym-mti}

 For EDHOC authenticated with asymmetric keys, the COSE algorithms ECDH-SS + HKDF-256, AES-CCM-64-64-128, and Ed25519 are mandatory to implement.
-If x5t is implemented, then SHA256/64 is mandatory to implement.

 ## EDHOC Message 1 {#asym-msg1}